 Explores drawing in a variety of media that communicate critical and analytical thinking about arts in the public sphere.
 Offers students an opportunity to learn how to use drawing and visualization to communicate effectively in a variety of media, either on paper or in digital media.
 Students can use collage, photo, digital media, and freehand drawing to express ideas for larger environmental and public projects.
-(Drawing is the way that artists such as Christo propose large-scale projects and is a viable way to secure acceptance of an idea.)
-Prereq.
-Senior or graduate standing; arts, media and design students only.
+(Drawing is the way that artists such as Christo propose large-scale projects and is a viable way to secure acceptance of an idea.).

 ARTS 6000.
 Studio.
 4 Hours.

 Offers students an opportunity to be mentored by a faculty member while completing the studio art portion of the master’s degree.
-Prereq.
-Restricted to NU-only MFA students.
+May be repeated up to four times.

 ARTS 7896.
 Studio Continuation.
 0 Hours.

 Continues Art + Design studio work under the supervision of a departmental faculty member.
 Culminates for the successful student in approval of a thesis exhibition and/or written corollary for master’s-level work.
-Prereq.
-ARTS 6000 or SMFA 6000; open to NU/SMFA and NU-only MFA students.
+May be repeated up to two times.